 Birth also came out the same year as Godsend (2004).
 Both films feature a middle-class couple being torn apart by a young boy who would seem to be the reincarnation of a dead loved one in Godsend, it was a clone of Greg Kinnear and Rebecca Romijn-Stamoss dead son, while here it is a boy claiming to be reincarnation of Nicole Kidmans late husband.
 To reinforce the connection, the same actor Cameron Bright played the child in both films.
 2004 also saw a further loved one returned drama in the indie film P.S.
 (2004) in which Laura Linney believes that a young student might be the reincarnation of her late love.
 (That too opted for a mundane ending).

-It has taken some years for Jonathan Glazer to return to the directors chair with Under the Skin (2013) featuring Scarlett Johansson as an enigmatic alien visitor.
+It took some years for Jonathan Glazer to return to the directors chair with Under the Skin (2013) featuring Scarlett Johansson as an enigmatic alien visitor.

 (Winner for Best Musical Score, Nominee for Best Director (Jonathan Glazer), Best Supporting Actor (Cameron Bright), Best Supporting Actress (Anne Heche) and Best Cinematography at this sites Best of 2004 Awards).